 Emmanuel and his family worship at Emmanuel Community Church in Walthamstow.
 He is on the Management Committee of Money A and E, a social enterprise offering money advice to local people in Lambeth and Newham, and the African Caribbean Day Nursery in Haringey.

 North London Citizens

-Carina is a Senior Organiser with Citizens UK and lead organiser for North London, having joined in 2009.
+Carina is a Supervising Organiser with Citizens UK and lead organiser for North London, having joined in 2009.
 She leads our work with the NHS and Public Health having previously organised with the New Citizens Organising Team, working with leaders to change law to prevent children and their families being detained in immigration detention centres.
 Carina re-built Greenwich Citizens from 4 to 11 diverse member organisations including Ravensbourne University, Corelli College and Metro LGBT Charity.
 Together with the Council, The Royal Borough now offers businesses a reduced business rate if they pay the Living Wage.